-Plan describes the hazard risks that can occur, identifies vulnerable community throughout the City of Revere.
-All of these hazard events have the potential to cause property loss, economic hardship. environmental degradation, and threats to public health and safety including loss of life.
+Natural hazards are a part of life throughout the City of Revere.
+All of these hazard events have the potential to cause property loss, economic, hardship, environmental degradation, and threats to public health and safety including loss of life.
 An important part of emergency management involves hazard mitigation